 Knapp Foundation, Chairman

 Michelle was born and raised in New Jersey.
-After earning her Bachelor of Science in Biology and Environmental Studies at St. Lawrence University and serving for the U.S. Peace Corps in Niger, West Africa, she moved to and has lived in Colorado since 1996.
-In 2002, Michelle received her Master of Science in Environmental Management from the University of Denver, and in the same year moved to the Vail Valley where she was hired to work for Gallegos Corporation as their Human Resources Coordinator.
-She eventually moved to work at the Sonnenalp Hotel where she spent 10-years, culminating her tenure there as the Director of Human Resources.
-In 2015, Michelle became a Human Resources Consultant and began work for Knapp Ranch in 2017.
-Michelle lives in Avon, Colorado, with her husband, Matt, and two sons, Roman and Marco, where they love to bike, ski, and play hockey.
+After receiving her Bachelor of Science in Biology and Environmental Studies at St. Lawrence University, she served for the U.S. Peace Corps in Niger, West Africa.
+Michelle then moved to and has lived in Colorado since 1996.
+In 2002, Michelle graduated from the University of Denver with a Master of Science in Environmental Management and moved to the Vail Valley, where she worked for Gallegos Corporation in Wolcott, Colorado as Human Resources Coordinator.
+She worked for ten years at the Sonnenalp Hotel in Vail, leaving as the Director of Human Resources to become an HR consultant, and began working in 2015 for West Lake Creek Company and Knapp Ranch in 2017.
+Michelle lives in Avon, Colorado, with her husband, Matt, and two sons, Roman and Marco.
+They love to bike, ski, and play hockey.

 Farm Processing & Data Manager

 Andi hails from northern Michigan.
 Prior to joining the Farm at Knapp Ranch, Andi spent seven years working at a family owned certified organic vegetable farm in New Jersey, where her passion for organic local growing and a chemical-free healthy lifestyle began.
-Before discovering her interest in sustainable living and healing through food, Andi was Assistant Technical Director of the Stage Production Design department at the Savannah College of Design, where she graduated with a Bachelor’s degree in Fine Arts.
-She was responsible for overseeing the drafting, building, technical elements and safety of all sets, as well as the basic wood and metal shop training of all students in the program.
+Before discovering her interest in sustainable living and healing through food, Andi was Assistant Technical Director of the Stage Production Design department at the Savannah College of Design, and graduated with a Bachelor’s degree in Fine Arts.
+She was responsible for overseeing the drafting, building, technical elements and safety of all stage sets, as well as the basic wood and metal shop training of all students in the program.
 At the Farm at Knapp Ranch, Andi established Good Agricultural Practices protocol, oversees the HACCAP standards, food processing, seeding, and germination.
-Delicious, healthy, and organic are her three favorite words!
 Outside of work Andi enjoys hiking, camping, gardening, home fermentation and homemade skin care.